jjeongGrp/multifidelity-fatigue/README.md

 ### Typical Scripts

-Each process folder contains a process-specific MATLAB script for selecting and exporting a user-defined XCT pore subdomain.
+Each process folder contains a process-specific MATLAB script to select and export a user-defined XCT pore subdomain.

 Examples: